In the Blog

 Reproductive justice is an Indigenous concept that has always been practiced by Indigenous communities.
 The term was defined by communities of colour.
 While the information presented was interesting, I was extremely disappointed that a panel on reproductive justice was presented solely by white women and from a Western perspective.
-At the end of the panel, I told the group that all my meaningful learning about reproductive justice has come from Indigenous people, and shared a link to Jessica Yee’s incredible essay on RJ.

 And I was conscious of the fact that I was a white woman sharing and recommending this information, and that I would be listened to based on my white privilege.
 Whose voices were in the room?
 The same voices as always.

 Ultimately, this panel completely failed at the concept of reproductive justice.
 What we discussed was firmly in the Western, white feminist pro-choice rhetoric, with a self-pat on the back for nodding to the definition of reproductive justice.
 A classic case of talking the talk without walking the walk.

 Session: Women, Weight and Power: Weighing Women’s Presence in the World

 Presenters: Lisa Naylor, Norah Richards, Carol Scurfield, Shannon Gander - Women’s Health Clinic, Winnipeg, Manitoba, Canada